Consuming raw or undercooked cookie dough may increase your risk of foodborne illness.

-Many problems with the quality of address data can be eliminated by simply qualifying (checking) an address before adding it to your database.
-Standardizing things like abbreviations and formatting during data entry can save a lot of headaches in the future.
-In the past, solutions for standardizing addresses during data entry have been very expensive.
-SmartyStreets is looking to change this, and to make data entry address verification affordable, for even the smallest company.
+Many problems with the quality of address data can be eliminated by simply validating and standardizing an address before adding it to your database.
+This includes standardizing things like abbreviations and formatting during data entry.
+This can help prevent bad data from entering your database.

 The first problem we run across when standardizing addresses is that people have been trained to write them in many different ways.
 In fact, if five people were to type the same address into your website, it is likely that you would get five completely different formats.
 Take this address for example: